 - the maintenance and improvement of wages and conditions of employment for our members, especially those covered by collective bargaining agreements negotiated by our Branch. - growth of our solid membership base in New South Wales/Australian Capital Territory, demonstrating member satisfaction of the support and advice currently provided to them. - review of the operations and the results of the Branch is performed on the regular meetings of the Committee of Management.
-The Committee of Management believe they have furthered the interests of their members throughout the year through the conducting of the Branch's principal activities. - the operating surplus of the Branch for the year ended 31 December 2020 was \$2,735,872 (2019: \$663,291) and the Committee Management believe that the activities of the Branch have achieved their objectives for the year. - During the year the New South Wales Independent Education Union was deregistered and the assets and liabilities were transferred to the Branch for nil consideration.
+The Committee of Management believe they have furthered the interests of their members throughout the year through the conducting of the Branch's principal activities. - the operating surplus of the Branch for the year ended 31 December 2023 was \$1,097,299 (2022: \$1,881,122) and the Committee Management believe that the activities of the Branch have achieved their objectives for the year.